jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 {% endhighlight %}

-From the weighted adjacency matrix `fit_obj$wadj` we see that there is only one edge present - between x1 and x3.
-However, when looking at the model parameter matrix `fit_obj$mpar.matrix` we see that the parameter of the regression x3 <- x2 was actually nonzero, but the edge was set to be absent by the AND-rule because the parameter in the regression x2 -> x2 was zero.
+From the weighted adjacency matrix `fit_obj$wadj` we see that there is only one edge present between x1 and x3.
+However, when looking at the model parameter matrix `fit_obj$mpar.matrix` we see that the parameter of the regression x3 <- x2 was actually nonzero, but the edge was set to be absent by the AND-rule because the parameter in the regression x2 -> x2 was zero (For an explanation of the the model parameter matrix, see [here](http://jmbh.github.io/Interactions-between-categorical-Variables-in-mixed-graphical-models/))

 We now do the following: we first go through all steps of using the parameters of the regression model x3 <- x2 to compute predictions for x3.
 We will see that these steps lead to the exactly the same predictions as the function `predict.mgm()`.
 Then we modify the regression model according the AND-rule and set the regression parameter x3 <- x2 to zero - we will see that this 'destroys' the parameter scaling and leads to a predictability that is *worse than the intercept model*.

 We first show how to compute predictions for x3 using the unmodified model:

 {% highlight r %}
 # Getting Parameters out of MGM fit object: